9 Key Parts of a Course Catalog With Examples to Boost Enrollment

 • Skilled trades

 Effective class names tell students what the class is about.
-When writing class names, aim for clear description over cleverness.
+When writing class names, aim for clarity over cleverness.
 Here are a few examples of real class names that work:

 • Digital Photography: Capturing the Right Shot